Today, lithium-ion batteries are the backbone of most electronic devices, including electric vehicles.

 Scientists sought to understand how lithium dendrites form to see how to produce a more stable and longer-lasting battery for electric vehicles.

-Today, researchers fromHarvard University say they have the answer: a lithium-metal battery made of a solid-state metal material instead of lithium-ion.
+Today, researchers atHarvard University say they have the answer: a lithium-metal battery made of a solid-state metal material instead of lithium-ion.
 A stable battery, which eliminates annoying dendrites and offers greater solidity and durability than a battery made of liquid or graphite materials.

 Much better, for more reasons

-"Our multilayer design has the structure of a less stable electrolyte sandwiched between more stable solid electrolytes, which prevents the growth of lithium dendrites," say the scientists in the new study. published in Nature.
+“Our multilayer design has the structure of a less stable electrolyte sandwiched between more stable solid electrolytes, which prevents the growth of lithium dendrites,” the scientists say in the new study published in Nature.

 A stable and "self-healing" battery